 In order to revert the editable mode just remove the link using:

 It will remove the link (the local directory won’t be affected) and all the packages consuming this requirement will get it from the cache again.

-Packages that are built consuming an editable package in its graph upstreams can generate binaries and packages incompatible with the released version of the editable package.
+Packages that are built while consuming an editable package in their upstreams can generate binaries and packages that are incompatible with the released version of the editable package.
 Avoid uploading these packages without re-creating them with the in-cache version of all the libraries.